-The limitations of this research include sampling effects and measurement error, problems related to logic of qualitative research, breadth of education in education system, high cost of research, lack of studies conducted in high school and lack of cooperation or inappropriate cooperation educational of and administrators teachers education and departments.
+The limitations of this research include sampling effects and measurement error, problems related to logic of qualitative research, breadth of education in education system, high cost of research, lack of studies conducted in high school and lack of cooperation or

+Inappropriate of educational cooperation administrators and teachers and education departments.
 Finally, it is suggested that other researches identify the most important evaluation methods and the most important sources of internal evaluation for education quality such as students, teachers, principals and deputies in secondary schools so that other uncertain aspects of developing educational quality assurance to be identified.